-The aim with Demos is to establish networks and facilitate meetings between civil society organisations.
-The programme fosters cross-border engagement and co-operation between the Nordic countries and contributes to a good understanding of language and culture in the Nordics.
+The aim with Demos is to establish networks and facilitate meetings between civil society organisations in the Nordics.
+A strong and dynamic civil society is a cornerstone of Nordic democracy.
+The funding programme promotes the ability of stakeholders in Nordic civil society to work together, to influence, and to strengthen their voice.
 The partnerships will help the Nordic Region on its way to becoming the most sustainable and integrated region in the world by 2030.

 The application window for Demos is below: